jimporter/bfg9000/doc/user/reference.md

   default, this is [*filter_by_platform*](#filter_by_platformname-path-type)
 * *cache*: If true (the default), cache the results so that any changes to will regenerate the build scripts for the project
+* *dist*: If true (the default), all files found by this function will automatically be added to the source distribution

 The *cache* argument is particularly important.
 It allows you to add or remove source files and not have to worry about manually rerunning bfg9000.